glenchristian/APICv10-Lab/instructions/Lab0/index.md

 minutes long.
 Make sure you choose enough time in your reservation to get through all the labs!

-[NOTE: ]**[This demo environment contains a full API Connect installation in Cloud Pak for Integration.
-The login information to the APIC cluster will be sent in a separate email when you reserve the instance.
+[NOTE: ]**[This demo environment using API Connect on AWS.
+The login information to the API Connect will be sent in an  email when you reserve the instance.
 Use Google Chrome, Firefox or Microsoft Edge to access the cluster using the credentials supplied.
 Make sure you login using Common Services registry.]**